microsoft/vcpkg-docs/vcpkg/get_started/get-started-linux.md

 1. Create the project directory

-    This tutorial assumes your project will be located at the path `/home/helloworld`.
+    This tutorial assumes your project is located in `/home/helloworld`.
 If you intend to place your project somewhere else, replace any references to that path with your preferred path.

-    Create the "helloworld" directory for the new project next to your vcpkg clone and navigate into it:
+    Create a directory named "helloworld" to contain your project files, put it right next to your vcpkg directory.
+Then, navigate to your project directory.

     ```bash
     mkdir helloworld && cd helloworld